-Surveyors are responsible for accurately capturing the border lines and measurements of a piece of property.
-The way they measure a piece of property takes into account the peaks and valleys of the land, to ensure that the measurements are precise (source: surveyplus.com.au) This sometimes incorporates measuring points above, along, and below the surface of the ground.
+Surveyors are responsible for accurately capturing the borderlines and measurements of a piece of property.
+The way they measure a piece of property takes into account the peaks and valleys of the land to ensure that the measurements are precise.
+This sometimes incorporates measuring points above, along, and below the ground’s surface.

-The main function of a surveyor is to update any data regarding the size and shape of a piece of land to prevent any legal challenges in the future.
-It’s important to have up-to-date surveying as the shape of the earth changes over time.
+The primary function of a surveyor is to update any data regarding the size and shape of a piece of land to prevent any legal challenges in the future.
+It’s essential to have up-to-date surveying as the shape of the earth changes over time.
 Erosion and washouts may change how the borders of your property line up.

 Surveyors use a tool called a theodolite to measure angles between visible points.
-They will also use GPS, measuring tape, levels, 3D scanners, and other tools as needed to get an accurate reading.
+They will also use GPS, measuring tape, levels, 3D scanners, and other agencies as needed to get an accurate reading.

 When Do You Need a Surveyor?

 If you’re doing a land development project or a major construction job, you’ll need a surveyor to make sure everything is as it should be.
 But what about if you’re selling or purchasing a house?